SquircleSpace/pfds/README.md

 `(COMPLEX 1)`, and `(COMPLEX 1.0)`.
 Its probably best if you think of `COMPARE` as the ordering equivalent of a hash function.
 The results aren't necessarily meaningful, but they do have useful properties for specific use cases.
+In fact, `COMPARE` will back to comparing hashes if it has nothing else to go on.
 If you want to have a meaningful ordering, you can simply define your own comparator function.
 The `PFDS.SHCL.IO/COMPARE` package exports comparators for many common types to help facilitate writing your own comparator.

 Note that `COMPARE` assumes that instances of types provided by Common Lisp are immutable.
 You mustn't mutate objects in ways that change their ordering after adding them to an ordering-dependent data structure.
-Since the ordering may depend on the `SXHASH` of the object, its probably best to just avoid mutating them at all.
+Its probably best to just avoid mutating them at all.
 A principled approach would be to return `:UNEQUAL` when comparing un-`EQL` instances of a mutable type.
 Unfortunately, that would result in very common use cases becoming very inefficient.
 For example, its very common to use symbols and strings as members of a set or keys in a map.
-If all un-`EQL` symbols and strings are `:UNEQUAL` then the performance for that use case will plummet.
+If all un-`EQL` symbols and strings were `:UNEQUAL` then the performance for that use case would plummet.
+As a concession for practicality, the `COMPARE` function ignores the mutability of data types provided by Common Lisp.

 For user-defined mutable data structures, you are strongly encouraged to use the following `COMPARE` method.